food as an enablement technology

 How food can enable human potential, increase wellbeing and catalyse civilisational progress.

-As you’ll often hear Sam Harris wax on about on his crazy popular podcast, “All we have is consciousness and its contents”.
-It’s a line that’s pretty hard to argue with.
+"All we have is consciousness and its contents”.
+If you listen to Sam Harris's dope podcast (if you don't you should), it’s a line you'll be familiar with.
+It's a pretty cool idea.
 When you consider it, that’s all human experience really is.
 Together, they represent the lens through which we view the world, the determinative context of our subjective experience.
 The product of our genetic material and environmental influences, it’s what makes us, us.

 And we know consciousness and its contents are variables that can be easily influenced.
 We can change lenses, temporarily, or even permanently.
 No two days (or moments) are ever the same.
 That’s because we’re ever-changing.
 Our experience is constantly being shaped by influences both internal and external.
 If one accepts this, and it’s kinda hard not to, then it stands to reason that we should all endeavour to improve our consciousness, and fill it with the best material imaginable.

 It’s a notion that’s becoming increasingly popular, thanks to the intellectual and philosophical influence of the East.
 It’s quickly becoming accepted that there are things that can improve (or expand) our consciousness — like yoga, meditation, loving relationships, psychedelics etc. — and there are things that can degrade (or constrict) our consciousness — alcohol, opiates, abusive relationships, and so forth.
 It’s an empowering idea: that we’re in fact responsible for the quality of our own experience (at least to some extent).